isc-projects/bind9/doc/arm/reference.rst

 default values specified in the ``view`` statement; these view-specific defaults take precedence over those in the ``options`` statement.

-Views are class specific.
+Views are class-specific.
 If no class is given, class IN is assumed.
 Note that all non-IN views must contain a hint zone, since only the IN class has compiled-in default hints.